zanzeoo/skyconnect/README.md

 In More menu , select Restart ,the module should restart , then reconnect to it .

-To use it with Syncscan pro with your smartphone, in Synscanpro menu, Try to use a timeout serial link between 200 and 400ms To use it with stellarium , with your smartphone or tablet, start Synscanpro before then start stellarium
+To use it with Syncscan pro APP: In Synscanpro menu, Try a timeout serial link between 200 and 400ms To use it with stellarium, with your smartphone or tablet, start Synscanpro before then start stellarium

 If you want to use it in bluetooth just replace to DT-06 WIFI module by a HC-06 BLUETOOTH module .
 Be aware of the polarity, check the schematic

-If you want to use it with a RS485 link (the wire cable could be more than 500 meters long) you need to use a USB to RS485 adapter.
+If you want to use it with a RS485 link (the wire cable could be more than 500 meters long) you will need a USB to RS485 adapter.
-Use a 2 twisted pairs cable and dont forget to connect GND both side (use the minus pin of the 12v header) and to be sure of the position of the switch SW1.
+Use a 2 twisted pairs cable and dont forget to connect GND both side (use the minus pin of the 12v header) to be sure about the position of the switch SW1.

 https://octopart.com/bom-tool/n0BOnnqq